Giosue Gallucci: Early life and career

 Giosuè Gallucci was born in Naples, Italy, on December 10, 1864, to Luca Gallucci and Antonia Cavallo.
 He was also known by his nickname Luccariello.
+In Italy, a Naples court sentenced Gallucci in 1883 for breaking parole, resisting arrest and perjury and in 1885 for assault and attempted extortion.
 On March 11, 1892, he arrived in New York City on the SS Werkendam from Rotterdam, the Netherlands.
+In doing so, he violated Italian emigration laws and was convicted in absentia for fraud.
 According to an Italian police report, he again left Italy on July 24, 1896.
-Rumour had it that Gallucci had killed a man just before coming to New York, but he publicly denied this.
+It was rumored that Gallucci had killed a man just before coming to New York, but he publicly denied this.

-In April 1898, he was arrested in New York in connection with the murder of Josephine Inselma, who was portrayed as Gallucci's lover by the police.
-The apprehension took place while he was operating a fruit wagon in the neighbourhood and he was described as "a young grocer and expressman, with a store at 172 Mott street".
+In April 1898, he was arrested in New York in connection with the murder of Josephine Inselma (or Giuseppina Anselmi), who was portrayed as Gallucci's companion by the police.
+Inselma was murdered with "her throat cut from ear to ear" in her apartment at 108 Mulberry Street within a block of the infamous Mulberry Bend.
+Gallucci's apprehension took place while he was operating a fruit wagon in the neighborhood; he was described as "a young grocer and expressman, with a store at 172 Mott Street".
 Gallucci said he had no reason to kill the woman and provided an alibi.

-The grand jury dismissed the charges.
+A grand jury dismissed the charges.
 New York City Police Department detective Joe Petrosino, who was in charge of the investigation, urged his superiors to inquire for more information in Italy.
-The police prefect of Naples responded that Gallucci was "a dangerous criminal, belonging to the category of blackmailers" who had been placed under police surveillance and charged several times with theft, blackmail, and other crimes.
+The police prefect of Naples responded, describing Gallucci as a "bad character" and "a dangerous criminal, belonging to the category of blackmailers" who had been placed under police surveillance and charged several times with theft, blackmail, and other crimes.
+His wife, the prefect added, was also "of bad character".

 The criminal background of Giosue's brothers in Italy was even more extensive.
 Vincenzo Gallucci spent two terms in prison and was convicted sixteen times for assault, attempted murder and other crimes.
 Francesco Gallucci was convicted six times for attempted murder, theft, and assaulting the police.
 Vincenzo was shot in New York City on November 20, 1898, supposedly on orders from an Italian "secret society similar to the Mafia".
 He died the next day.
 Francesco D'Angelo and Luigi LaRosa were accused of the killing; both pleaded guilty to manslaughter and were sentenced to 20 years and 15 years in prison, respectively.

 According to Petrosino, the Galluccis were only three of the more than 1,000 Italian "rascals" from Naples and Sicily who had made New York City their home.
 They did not attract much attention because, "as a class, they rob their own people, and the Italian scheme of 'fix it myself' interferes to throw the police off the scent."
 Since they had been in the country for more than a year, the Galluccis could not be deported.